The Organization: Social Network with over 2 Billion Users and 50 Global Offices

-The Business Challenge: Citrix Troubleshooting to Isolate Root Cause and Reduce End User Complaints
+The Business Challenge: Isolate Root Cause and Reduce End User Complaints

-The social network’s IT Operations team needed to reduce Citrix end user complaints resulting from application and server issues, specifically with slow Citrix session performance.
-The problems stemmed from their new Citrix XenDesktop 7.12 environment after upgrading from Citrix XenApp 6.5.
-For context, they have 50+ VMware vSphere hosts supporting their new Citrix XenDesktop 7.6 environment and over 11,000 end users in their Citrix XenApp and new XenDesktop environment.
+The social network’s IT operations team needed to reduce Citrix XenApp and Citrix XenDesktop end user complaints resulting from slow Citrix session performance.
+The problems stemmed from their new Citrix XenDesktop 7.6 environment after upgrading from Ctirix XenApp 6.5.
+For context, they have 50+ VMware vSphere hosts supporting their new Citrix XenDesktop 7.6 environment and over 15,000 end users in their Citrix XenApp and new XenDesktop environment.
 Having such a large client base and geographically dispersed offices made Citrix monitoring and Citrix troubleshooting extremely important.

-Utilizing Goliath’s Citrix Troubleshooting tools, the IT team was able to isolate the root cause and troubleshoot Citrix sessions that were slow.
+Utlizing Goliath’s Citrix troubleshooting tools that have the intelligence to automatically look for over 250 conditions, events and failure points, the IT team was able to isolate the root cause and troubleshoot Citrix sessions that were slow.
 In addition, with the Citrix monitoring functionality they were able to be proactively alerted to impending issues so they can react and solve problems before end users complain.

 The IT team was able to accomplish this by following a few simple steps while also working together with the Goliath Technical Team.

-First they brought in their new Citrix XenDesktop 7.12 environment through Goliath’s ‘First Time Run Wizard’ using Goliath’s APIs for Citrix.
+First they brought their new Citrix XenDesktop 7.6 environment through Goliath’s ‘First Time Run Wizard’ using Goliath’s API’s for Citrix.
 Once the Citrix infrastructure was listed in the inventory, they deployed the Goliath Intelligent Agent.

 - 1.5 MB on disk